Eloiza/Naive-KNN/README.md

 # Naive-KNN :house:
 ### Description
 This is a naive implementation of the K-Nearest Neighbor Algorithm.
 It was done in the most simple and naive way as possible.
-In `my_knn` file you can find my implementation of the main functions used in the KNN Algorithm.
+In `my_knn.py` file you can find my implementation of the main functions used in the KNN Algorithm.
 The `main.py` file is the main file responsible for read the dataset, use the algorithm and evaluate its performance.
 In the directory `Data` there is a simple dataset, splitted in `train.dat` and `test.dat`, to use and try the algorithm.
 This dataset is a generic dataset, so it does not represent something in the real world.

 ### Dependencies